darwinia-network/shadow/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    count     Current block height in mmr store epoch     Generate epoch data for ethash
+    epoch    Generate epoch data for ethash
-    export    Exports shadow's rocksdb
-    help      Prints this message or the help of the given subcommand(s) import    Imports mmr from shadow backup or geth run       Start shadow service
+    help     Prints this message or the help of the given subcommand(s) run      Start shadow service
-    trim      Trim mmr from target leaf
 ```

 ## Download